Saclà: Whole Cherry Tomato Sauces

 These sauces are made with whole cherry tomatoes and a soffritto base of virgin olive oil, celery, carrots and onions.
 There are four recipes.
 Traditional Tomato and Basil, Tomato and Parmesan, Tomato and Chilli, Tomato and Burrata and Tomato and 'Nduja.

 Pronto Pasta Stir-in sauces

-There are three pasta sauces in the range: Sun-dried tomato & Italian basil, spicy pepper & smoked garlic and vine ripened tomato & pancetta.
+There are three pasta sauces in the range: Sun-dried tomato & Italian basil, spicy pepper & smoked garlic, and vine ripened tomato & pancetta.

 Free From Sacla' range

-Launched in 2014, the Free From Pesto range has won multiple awards and commendations for its great taste, including a Healthy Food Guide and Great Taste Award.
+Launched in 2014, the Free From Pesto range has won multiple awards and commendations for its taste, including a Healthy Food Guide and Great Taste Award.
 The full range includes Gluten, Dairy and Wheat Free Basil Pesto and Tomato Pesto, Free From Bolognese sauce, Free From Besciamella Sauce (not dairy free), Free From Creamy Whole Cherry Tomato Pasta Sauce, Free From Creamy Tomato Stir-in and Free From Basil Pesto and Tomato Stir-in.